 The exercise is great in terms of muscle activation, as the lying leg curl is one of the most effective hamstring activators.
 The single-leg deadlift is not far off though and works more muscles, but the curl has the edge on hamstrings.

-The exercise sadly, though it is not without its issues.
+The exercise, sadly, though, is not without its issues.
 Tightening of the hamstrings can be a big problem due to the nature of the movement and how it uses the hamstrings.
 This also often involves using other muscles to make the exercise easier, such as the lower back, and this is where immediate issues can occur with severe injury.

 So back to the question: Which is better, the single-leg kettlebell deadlift or lying leg curls?